 Steps for Using a Shampoo Bar

-- First step, soak your hair thoroughly.
-You will want your hair to be pretty drenched, because shampoo bars don’t lather like normal liquid, bottled shampoo.
+- First step, wet hair thoroughly.
+You will want your hair to be pretty drenched, because shampoo bars don’t lather like traditional liquid shampoos.

-- Make a lather in your hands using your shampoo bar.
-Again, you’ll notice the lather from a shampoo bar isn’t as strong as that from conventional soap.
-That’s because most liquid soaps are full of chemicals, especially SLS – a foaming agent, that make a really rich lather.
-A lot of foam is absolutely not necessary for clean hair, so don’t worry. *Note: if you have really short hair, feel free to rub the bar directly on your head.
-I don’t recommend this method for longer hair though because it’s harder to rinse it out.
+- Make a good lather in your hands using your shampoo bar.
+Again, you’ll notice the lather from a shampoo bar isn’t as strong as that from tradition shampoo.
+That’s because most liquid soaps are full of harmful chemicals, especially SLS (sodium lauryl sulfate) – a foaming agent, that make a really rich lather.
+A lot of foam is absolutely not necessary for clean hair, so don’t worry. *Note: if you have really short hair, feel free to rub the bar of soap directly on your head.
+For best results, I don’t recommend this method for long hair, because it’s harder to rinse it out.

-- Scrub the soap into your roots and scrub well.
-Conventional shampoos contain chemicals that strip the oils from your hair but shampoo bars do not.
+- Scrub the soap into your roots and scrub well in circular motions.
+Commercial shampoo often contains chemicals that strip the oils from your hair but zero waste shampoo bars do not.
 In this way, it’s important that you scrub and massage your scalp really well to break up the oils and then rinse it out really well.
 Start from the top of your head and work the soap down the hair shaft to the ends of your hair.

 - That’s it, you’re done!
 It’s that simple.
 Be sure to put your shampoo bar somewhere where it can dry between uses, like a soap dish with drainage holes.
-This will help your bar to last longer.
+This will help extend the life of your bars.
 I have a hanging wire rack in my shower where I keep my bar soaps so they can drain and dry thoroughly.
 You could use a soap lift to help keep your soap bars dry as well!

-So you’ve been using your shampoo bar a few weeks now and your hair STILL looks oily.
+So you’ve been using your bar shampoo a few weeks now and your hair STILL looks oily.
 There’s a possibility your hair hasn’t gotten used to the new routine yet or it could be your water.
 Do you have hard or soft water?
 Shampoo bars don’t work so great with hard water.
 The soap reacts with the high volume of minerals in your water and sometimes that creates build up on your scalp.
 You can counteract this again with an ACV rinse or you could also purchase a shower head filter to help soften your water.

 My friend Amber over on the Zero Wasted blog and shop said, “my advice would be for people to give the switch to a shampoo bar time.
 Give your hair a few washes and see how it goes.
 Also, look for an unpackaged shampoo bar or one in paper.”